eclipse-sprotty/sprotty-website/hugo/content/docs/model_sources.md

     })
 }
 ```

 In this example, we have a hard-coded data structure containing all the initial elements which are set in the model.
-Be aware that by defining the model this way we are defining the *model schema* - a datasructure describing the model - and not the actual *model* itself.
+Be aware that by defining the model this way we are defining the *model schema* - a data structure describing the model - and not the actual *model* itself.
-The *model* in this context means instances of the classes contining logic Sprotty uses for rendering.
+The *model* in this context means instances of the classes containing logic Sprotty uses for rendering.
 The *model schema* is used by Sprotty to generate the *model*.
 Due to this, we should use the interfaces for our nodes, edges, etc. from `sprotty-protocol` and not the classes from the `sprotty` main package.
+For disambiguation, model classes are suffixed with `Impl` in Sprotty, while interfaces (contained in the package `sprotty-protocol`) are not.
+This means that `SNode` is an interface, while `SNodeImpl` is a class.

 After defining the *model schema* we can then use methods like `addElements()` from our `LocalModelSource` to add new nodes at the click of a button.
 The `LocalModelSource` then handles updating the model and notifying the `ActionDispatcher` about the update, so that the view can receive an animated update.

 Through methods like the ones outlined above, the `LocalModelSource` can also be used as a facade over the action-based API of Sprotty.
 It handles actions for bounds calculation and model updates.

 ## Diagram Server

 When the model needs to be generated from a remote source, like in a worker or from a server, we can use Sprotty's `DiagramServer` model source.
 It communicates with the client through `Action` objects which can be serialized to plain JSON.

 On the client-side, instead of registering an actual `ModelSource` we can use a `DiagramServerProxy`.
-The Proxy handles the communication and forwards actions to the `ActionDipatcher`.
+The Proxy handles the communication and forwards actions to the `ActionDispatcher`.
 Out of the box, Sprotty offers the `WebSocketDiagramServerProxy` for communicating through WebSockets with the `DiagramServer`.
 Should a different form of communication be necessary we would have to [create a custom proxy](#creating-a-custom-model-source-proxy).

 Using the `WebSocketDiagramServerProxy` is quite simple.
 We just need to call `listen` on the ModelSource and pass it the WebSocket we're communicating with.

 ```Typescript
 const modelSource = container.get<WebSocketDiagramServerProxy>(TYPES.ModelSource);
 modelSource.listen(websocket);
 ```

 For creating the `DiagramServer` itself, let's look at an example.

 ```Typescript
 // Creating a new websocket server const wss = new WebSocketServer.Server({ port: 8080 });